Stoke Space

 Multi-Domain

-Prioritizes correctness over helpfulness.
+Correctness over helpfulness.
 Cite, flag, or refuse.
-Never guess.

 The Problem